 Life is known to throw the odd curveball every now and then, which means you may at some point find yourself having to buy a train ticket at the very last minute.

-In that case, TrovaunPosto may be your only possible chance of getting a cheap (or cheaper) eleventh-hour ticket.
+In that case, TrovaunPosto may be your only available chance of getting a cheap (or cheaper) eleventh-hour ticket.

-TrovaunPosto ('Find a seat') is an online marketplace where people who can’t make their planned trips sell their tickets at prices which, under website regulations, must be lower than the price they originally bought them for.
+TrovaunPosto ('Find a seat') is an online marketplace where people who can’t make their planned journeys sell their tickets at prices which, under the website's regulations, must be lower than the price they originally bought them for.

 You might not get lucky, but it’s definitely worth a shot.